nfrance-conseil/zeplic/README.md

 - *sync_dataset*: dataset in slave node
 - *sync_policy*: policy to synchronize (asap | cron)
 - *retention*: policy of retention
-- other options
+- *rollback_needed*: to do roll back if it is necessary
+- *skip_renamed*: skip if the snapshot was renamed
+- *skip_not_written*: skip if nothing new was written
+- *skip_cloned*: skip if the snapshot was cloned

 Formats for creation, send and destroy a snapshot:

 ```
-Create: cron
+Create: cron format
-Send: asap (as soon as possible) or cron
+Send: asap (as soon as possible) or cron format
 Destroy: DdWwMmYy
-	- D = number of snapshots to retain in last 24h
+	- D = snapshots to save in last 24h
-	- W = number of snapshots to retain in last week
+	- W = snapshots to save per day in the last week
-	- M = number of snapshots to retain in last month
+	- M = snapshots to save per week in the last month
-	- Y = number of snapshots to retain in last year
+	- Y = snapshots to save per month in the last year

-Cron format = MM HH Monthday Month Weekday
 ```

 - Send an order to the agent node (zeplic --agent) on port 7711 to create a snapshot or destroy it